Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Simulation Studies

 From each fitted regularization grid, two models are reported.
 A model without fusion was chosen that minimizes the BIC over the subset path $(\lambda_1,0)$, and a model possibly with fusion was chosen which minimized BIC over the entire grid of values $(\lambda_1,\lambda_2)$.
 Therefore, the model space with fusion encompasses the model space without fusion, so any differences between the reported estimates with and without fusion reflect improvements in the BIC due to the added fusion penalty.
 If fusion did not improve BIC, there would be no difference.

 For comparison, we considered a forward selection procedure minimizing BIC by adding one covariate to one transition hazard at each step.
-Finally, we fit the `oracle' MLE on the set of true non-zero coefficients, and the full MLE in the low-dimensional setting.
+Finally, we fit the `oracle' MLE on the set of true non-zero coefficients, as well as the full MLE in the low-dimensional setting.